Themanh99/TravelApp-Project5/README.md

-# Udacity Project 4: Natural Language Processing
+# Udacity Project 5: Travel App

 ## Overview

-This project allow users to run Natural Language Processing (NLP) on other websites by the help of MeaningCloud API.
+This project allow users to run Travel App on other websites by the help of GeoName API , Weather API and Pixabay API.
-You can check the decumentation [here](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/examples)

 **The goal of this project is to give you practice with:**